uRosConf/unconfUROS2019/README.md

 Similar to the idea of the [awesome official statistics software](http://www.awesomeofficialstatistics.org) list, this should complement an abstract top-down approach such as the [common statistical production architecture](https://statswiki.unece.org/display/CSPA/CSPA+v1.5) with fast bottom-up solutions.

+## Participation
+If you are interested in participating, please contact us by email to [contact@r-project.ro](mailto:contact@r-project.ro) with a short summary of your motivation and your experience in R.

 ## Call for ideas
-Everyone interested in joining or with a concret idea to implement, please write us.
+Everyone interested in joining or with a concret idea to implement, please write [us](mailto:contact@r-project.ro).
+To give a hint what kind of proposals we are aiming for, please see the implemented projects from the [unconfUROS2018](https://github.com/uRosConf/unconfUROS2018).

 ## Implemented ideas 2018